han-rucan/pink-turtle/src/pages/posts-en/buildings_and_governments.md

 ---
-title: Governative and Private Buildings
+title: Gov. and Private Buildings
 date: '2019-03-27'
 excerpt: >-
   - Respect of social distancing of workers and non-employees.

-  - Detection of gathering people in common areas, like entrances or canteens.
+  - Detection of gathering people in common areas.

   - Monitoring of the store accesses in a quota-based manner.
 image: images/ambito-3.jpg